 Receive State-of-the-Art Stem Cell Therapy at Our Clinic

-Amniotic stem cell donors go through a rigorous screening process, as determined by the Food and Drug Administration (FDA) and American Association of Tissue Banks (AATB).
+Stem cell donors go through a rigorous screening process, as determined by the Food and Drug Administration (FDA) and American Association of Tissue Banks (AATB).
 We couple the treatment with rehabilitation (if needed) provided by our integrated team, to correct the reason your injury occurred in the first place.
-Similar to cortisone and steroid shots, stem-cell injections have anti-inflammatory properties, but offer far more benefits than those of standard injection therapies.
+Similar to cortisone and steroid shots, stem-cell injections have anti-inflammatory properties but offer far more benefits than those of standard injection therapies.
 While cortisone and other drugs only provide temporary pain relief, stem cells actually restore degenerated tissue while providing pain relief.
 The growth factors in Stem Cells may replace damaged cells in your body.
 Additionally, stem cell injections contain hyaluronic acid, which lubricates joints and tendons, easing the pain and helping restore mobility.

 What is Regenerative Medicine?

 Regenerative medicine targets the body’s innate ability to heal and defend.
 Regenerative medicine helps to harness that power the body has to heal and then accelerate it and/or distribute it in ways that help the body recover better from injury and disease.
-One of the goals of regenerative medicine is to restore structure and function of damaged organs and tissues to find cures for injuries and diseases that have been incurable in the past.
+One of the goals of regenerative medicine is to restore the structure and function of damaged organs and tissues to find cures for injuries and diseases that have been incurable in the past.
 Regenerative medicine targets the following key areas: